zmike/zmike.github.io/_posts/2022-06-30-the-doctor-is-in.md

 This isn't a tutorial.

-I'm only here so I don't get fined.
+I'm just here so I don't get fined.